vbd/Fieldnotes/golang.md

 - 🌶️ [Go by Example: Testing and Benchmarking](https://gobyexample.com/testing-and-benchmarking)
 - [Profiling and Optimising Go Code](https://medium.com/@ajitem/performance-optimization-in-go-checkmate-performance-using-chess-piece-movements-as-an-example-920a2b22be19)
 - Tips to debug hanging Go programs: https://michael.stapelberg.ch/posts/2025-02-27-debug-hanging-go-programs/
+- Unlocking Hidden Performance Bottlenecks in Golang using GoFr: The Underrated Power of pprof: https://dev.to/aryanmehrotra/unlocking-hidden-performance-bottlenecks-in-golang-using-gofr-the-underrated-power-of-pprof-2dc7
+- Patterns and Techniques for Writing High-Performance Applications with Go: https://goperf.dev/

 ## Learning & Miscellaneous